Big Data, Small Scale

 I should probably reformat the HDFS again to make it comply with the new structure.

-line to define the HADOOP_HEAPSIZE parameter.# The maximum amount of heap to use, in MB. # Default is 1000. export HADOOP_HEAPSIZE=128
+# The maximum amount of heap to use, in MB.

-Sync to
+Sync to hadoopnode2:

 $ rsync -av $HADOOP_CONF_DIR/ hduser@hadoopnode2:$HADOOP